ARTICLE

 Find Time to Go Within

-That can be a hefty task, especially if wrapping up 2019 was more difficult or fatiguing than we anticipated.
-The passing of a holiday season can leave a trail of emotions that may cover the gamut from joy to despondence, leading to what Sylvia Boorstein calls “mind fatigue.”
+That can be a hefty task, especially if wrapping up the year was more difficult or fatiguing than we anticipated.
+The passing of a holiday season can leave a trail of emotions that may cover the gamut from joy to despondence, leading to what Mark Nepo calls bittersweet.

-Although Boorstein is clear that meditation isn’t a cure-all, especially for depression, she suggests that mindfulness “supports the development of insight.
-And even when the mind lacks energy, paying attention soothes the anxiety about the fatigue.”
+Although Boorstein is clear that meditation isn’t a cure-all, especially for depression, she suggests that mindfulness supports the development of insight.

 “It is different from loneliness," he says.
 "When you are lonely, you become acutely conscious of your own separation.
 Solitude can be a homecoming to your own deepest belonging."